brunogzanca/VirtualLab/README.md

 # VirtualLab
 ```

-Create an workflow trigger by another task
+Create an workflow trigger by another tasks

 ```